imba/imba.io/docs/guides/language.md

             <li> <a href="http://github/{alias}"> alias
 ```

 To fully appreciate how tags work in Imba (and to get a glimpse into why [Imba is so fast](http://somebee.github.io/todomvc-render-benchmark/index.html)), it is important to understand they way in which tags are created in the compiled code.
-Frameworks for creating tags usually passes the attributes in an object, like `tag('div',{title: 'Yeah', className: 'red'})`.
+Frameworks for creating tags usually passes the attributes in an object, like `tag('div', {title: 'Yeah', className: 'red blue'})`.

-Imba takes a different approach, by building the tags using a **chain of setters/calls**. `<div.red.blue title='Yeah'>` compiles to `tag.div().flag('red').setTitle('Yeah').end()`.
+Imba takes a different approach, by building the tags using a **chain of setters/calls**. `<div.red.blue title='Yeah'>` compiles to `tag.div().flag('red').flag('blue').setTitle('Yeah').end()`.
 Besides being *much* faster on modern JS engines, it is of paramount importance when we move on to static / cached tag trees, our alternative to the virtual DOM approach of many well-known frameworks.

 ## Declaring